AlexeiSrour/blog/posts/00_SSH-and-PAM.md

 > >
 > > _Reproduce these steps at your own risk._

+**Check out https://smallstep.com/blog/diy-ssh-bastion-host/ for a seemingly decent link to a bunch of other links on hardening your ssh connection.
+Another two links are https://goteleport.com/blog/ssh-bastion-host/ and https://www.redhat.com/sysadmin/ssh-proxy-bastion-proxyjump**

 # The TL;DR

 As a first matter of business, I feel I owe it to myself and any potential readers to state my configurations and steps up front for convenience and for ease of access: